digitaltrails/vdu_controls/README.md

 * 2.5.0
   * Altered UI apperance post-Plasma6 - partly based on [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI)
     The changes are fully functional, but still in progress.
+  * Added option mono-follow-theme to flip dark/light on desktop dark/light theme change.
+    Not all trays flip dark/light on theme changes, hence an electable option is required.

 * 2.4.3
   * Fix a rare TypeError when light metering.